 - The income earned should be brought to India by the assessee in convertible foreign exchange.

 This section saves tax liabilities for royalty income from patents.
-If you are an innovator and invent new things get it patented to avail deductions under Section 80RRB.
-Get the exclusive rights and receive royalty for your innovations.
-Against this income you can claim deduction and decrease your burden of taxation.
+If you are an innovator and invent new things, get it patented to get royalty and avail deductions under Section 80RRB.
+Get exclusive rights and receive a royalty for your innovations.
+Against this income, you can claim the deduction and decrease your burden of taxation.
 The deduction that can be claimed is royalty received or Rs.
-3 lakh whichever is lower.
+3 lakh, whichever is lower.

 Frequently Asked Questions

 Q- What is the benefit of Section 80RRB?

 The innovators can claim a deduction on the royalty income for the innovations with patented rights.

 Q- Who is eligible to avail of deduction under Section 80RRB?

 The patent holders who are residents Individuals of India are eligible to claim a deduction on their royalty income from patents.